Damin Eih, A.L.K. and Brother Clark interview with A.L.K and Brother Clark

 ALK: Damin and I started playing together immediately and anybody that would join in was welcome.
 We ended up with drums, bass guitar and organ.
 We were all local Robbinsdale Jr. High School guys.
 We played at parties, school functions, garages, basically anywhere we could haul our equipment to.
 After Never Mind, though we were both done with bands.

-So what was the scene in your town?
-Any bands that influenced you, clubs…
+What was the scene in your town?

 Brother Clark: There were so many good Minneapolis bands back then that I am not surprised that some of them eventually broke through to recognition.
 By the late 60’s there were quite a few rock clubs including one in Robbinsdale where we grew up called Someplace Else (which I was too young to get into), as well as the University area coffee houses that Dylan played at.
 In the early 70s local bands like the Youngsters (who spawned one of the leading country songwriters of recent years) were playing around town, and the new wave of bands like the Hypstrz, Curtiss A, various preludes to the Replacements and Husker Du were playing at clubs like the Longhorn and the Uptown.
 By the time the Longhorn opened I could legally drink although I don’t recall that they checked ID much back then.
 And, you can’t overestimate the watershed club opening back then – the opening of The Depot in ’69, which is now known as the legendary First Avenue.
 Another key factor was the vibrant recording and distribution scene even back then.
 There were many local labels such as Twin Tone and phenomenal record stores such as Oarfolkjokeopus (now Treehouse Records) and the Electric Fetus.
 Even back then those record stores would sell local artist’s products- they still do today.
 When we released Never Mind the only store that would carry it though was a long-defunct Minneapolis north-side record shop whose owner knew us.